Container Management

 • Clipboard restrictions: enable/disable read and write access

-• Constraints: placement rules (e.g. location)
+• Constraints: Define specific rules such as placement rules (e.g. location) for the profile.

 ../../../_static/images/orga/containers/orga_container_profiles_create.png